radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 * **Placement**: The option allows you to specify the position of the popover display on a inline edition.
 * **ActivateMode**: You can specify the method by which inline editing is triggered.
 * **ShowButtons**: Allows you to specify the position of the buttons that allow inline editing.
+### Subsection 05 - Page Components
+* **ActionButtonDisplayStile**: Allows you to specify whether to view, edit or delete a record, icons or a drop-down menu will be used.
+* **ActionButtonInFront**: You can select if the action buttons will be in front of each row of records or at the end of them.